kevinmaes/generation-art/design-specs/xstate-architecture.md

 3. **Actors**: Cancel ongoing operations when navigating away
 4. **Subscriptions**: Clean up listeners properly

+## Pipeline Integration

+The pipeline functionality is managed through a separate state machine that runs as an actor within the main app machine.
+This provides:

+- **Independent pipeline configuration and execution states**
+- **Partial execution capabilities** (run only segments of the pipeline)
+- **Live preview during configuration changes**
+- **Result caching with smart invalidation**
+- **Pause/resume functionality for long-running pipelines**

+See [xstate-pipeline-architecture.md](./xstate-pipeline-architecture.md) for detailed pipeline machine specification.

+### Key Pipeline Features

+1. **Execution Modes**
+   - Full: Run entire pipeline from start to finish
+   - Partial: Run specific segments (e.g., transformers 2-4)
+   - Incremental: Continue from last successful transformer

+2. **Configuration Management**
+   - Add/remove/reorder transformers
+   - Update parameters with validation
+   - Live preview with debouncing

+3. **Performance Optimization**
+   - Result caching between runs
+   - Smart cache invalidation on parameter changes
+   - Parallel state regions for independent operations

 ## Conclusion

 This XState v5 architecture provides a robust foundation for managing the complex state requirements of the Generation Art application.
 The parallel state regions handle different concerns independently while maintaining type safety and predictability throughout the application.
+The pipeline subsystem demonstrates how complex features can be modeled as separate machines and composed into the main application state.